-Brandt Pasco is the Managing Member of Pasco & Associates, a boutique law firm principally advising technology companies in managing their regulatory legal risks in connection with commercial use of outer space, export controls, industrial security requirements under the NISPOM, and national security reviews of inbound foreign investment.
+Brandt Pasco is a former Adjunct Fellow at Hudson Institute.
+He is the Managing Member of Pasco & Associates, a boutique law firm principally advising technology companies in managing their regulatory legal risks in connection with commercial use of outer space, export controls, industrial security requirements under the NISPOM, and national security reviews of inbound foreign investment.
 His current project at Hudson is focused on overcoming regulatory challenges necessary to maximize the potential of Space 2.0.

 In his legal practice, Mr. Pasco works extensively with venture stage companies providing goods and services to the U.S. Government.
 Previously, he served as Associate General Counsel at In-Q-Tel, Inc., a strategic investor chartered by the Central Intelligence Agency to bridge the gap between the U.S. Intelligence Community and emerging commercial innovation.